Faith, Family and Cancer

 Symptoms

 Signs and symptoms of pancreatic cancer often don't occur until the disease is advanced.
-They may include:
+They may include:- Pain in the upper abdomen that radiates to your back

 - Depression